 Single in-wall speakers are still affordable in some instances.
 They can be purchased online or in stores for between $40 and $150+.

 This makes them slightly more expensive than individual ceiling speakers.
 These speakers have their benefits but may not be within everyone’s budget.

-These speakers can be up to 8 inches in size, while most ceiling speakers measure 6.5 inches.
+This speaker can be up to 8 inches in size, while most ceiling speakers measure 6.5 inches.
 Because they are more prominent, it is essential to place them correctly.
 They shouldn’t take away the atmosphere of your space.

 They should be sufficient so that they don’t draw too much attention.
 This can restrict the space where you can place them.
 For smaller-sized rooms, this can be problematic.

 While in-ceiling audio systems will not affect the design of your room, they can be placed on the wall if necessary.
-These speakers add dimension to your sound, and they are not visible from your eyes.
+These speaker add dimension to your sound, and they are not visible from your eyes.
 They are also affordable.

 Your in-ceiling audio systems will blend right into the design of your main living space, dedicated theater room, or outdoor entertainment area.
 No matter where they are located, they won’t detract from the clean, sophisticated appearance.